James Elston

 How Long Does It Take to Install Solar Panels On A Slate Roof?

-The time it takes to install solar panels on a slate roof varies from job to job depending on the size and complexity of the installation.
-Generally, a home solar panel installation will take three or four days.
-This is longer than the two days required for an asphalt shingle or metal roof.
-Larger, difficult jobs may take over a week.
+The time required to install solar panels on a slate roof varies depending on the size and complexity of the installation.
+On average, a home solar panel system on a slate roof takes three to five days to install, which is longer than the typical one to two days required for asphalt shingle or metal roofs.

 The following factors influence the job’s duration: